Chapter 32 : Shades of Calamity

 Albus tried to jerk free of Norah's grip, and he tried to convince her he was doing good.
 “Please!
 Norah, let me go!
 I can save him!”

 “You'll kill him!” she shouted with tears.

-"No!
-I WON'T!"
+“No!
+I WON'T!”
 Albus roared.
-He was a grown teenager, and Norah was just a girl.
+He was a boy, and Norah was a girl.
 He felt his superior strength come forward.
-Knowing he would regret what he would do next but believing it to be his only option, he swiftly yanked free of her grasp and slapped her with as much force as he could muster.
+Knowing he would regret what he would do next but believing it to be his only option, he swiftly yanked free of her grasp and punched her with as much force as he could muster.

-She screamed in pain and shock, falling away from him.
+She screamed in pain and shock, falling away from him as blood spluttered from her nose.
 Albus reached into his pocket and called for his father.
-Harry weakly looked to his son, pleas for the two of them to run away forming on his lips.

 Elias raised his wand, preparing to kill the man he had longed to kill for so long.
 The acidic words were on the tip of his tongue.

 “DAD!”
 Albus screamed.
 “Catch!”

 Harry rose to his feet just as he whipped around to see what Albus was doing.
 He saw his son pull another wand from his pocket and throw it with all his might toward Harry.
 He immediately recognized the long, fine wand—its unique physique and knobbed embellishments.